YashSingh694/Jenkins-DockerDemo/README.md

 3. Jenkinsfile3 - Its using scripeted pipeline format.

-Result:- once code is deployed then run, http://localhost:9090/java-tomcat-maven-example/
+Result:- once code is deployed then run :- http://localhost:9090/java-tomcat-maven-example/